Skip to main content

 Status of Fulfillment by SMO

-The Law on Auditing No. 001 of 2017 introduced the requirement to establish a mandatory quality assurance (QA) review system for all audits to be implemented by the Ministry of Finance under the oversight of the Council on Audit.
+The Law on Auditing No. 001 of 2017 introduced the requirement to establish a mandatory quality assurance (QA) review system for all audits, to be implemented by the Ministry of Finance under the oversight of the Council on Audit.
 The Council on Audit has carried out QA reviews since 2018.

-IAAM is also considering introducing a voluntary and educational QA system for its members to assess quality of accounting services.
-This is a longer-term initiative and includes collaborating with regional PAOs.
+IAAM is also considering introducing a voluntary and educational QA system for its members to assess the quality of accounting services.
+This is a longer-term initiative and includes potential collaboration with regional professional accountancy organizations.
+In addition, IAAM previously organized a conference in 2018 on International Standard on Quality Control 1 (ISQC 1) and ISA 220 in cooperation with the State Audit Institution.

 Current Status: Review & Improve

-IAAM is licensed by the Ministry of Education as a provider of educational programming for accountants and maintains a two-tiered certification scheme that offers voluntary qualifications of Accounting Technician and Authorized Accountant.
-Education of accountancy professionals must be conducted in accordance with the Montenegrin National Accounting Educational Standard (CORS-1) published in the Official Gazette of Montenegro in August 2014, which is based on 2009 IES and the IESBA Code of Ethics for Professional Accountants.
-IAAM reports that its educational programming is in line with the CORS and any changes to the program require approval by the MoF.
+Education of accountancy professionals is conducted in accordance with the Montenegrin National Accounting Educational Standard, CORS-1, published in the Official Gazette of Montenegro in August 2014.
+CORS-1 is based on the 2009 International Education Standards (IES) and the International Code of Ethics for Professional Accountants issued by the International Ethics Standards Board for Accountants (IESBA).
+IAAM reports that its educational programming is aligned with CORS-1 and that any changes to the program require approval by the Ministry of Finance.

 Current Status: Execute

-To date, the Serbian translation of 2016–2017 ISA is in use in Montenegro through an agreement with the Institute of Certified Accountants of Montenegro and the Serbian Association of Accountants and Auditors.
-With no direct responsibility for the translation and/or publication of auditing standards, and having mostly accountants as members, audit-related activities tend to fall outside the scope of IAAM’s priority focus.
+To date, the Serbian translation of the 2016–2017 International Standards on Auditing (ISA) continues to be used in Montenegro through an agreement between the Institute of Certified Accountants of Montenegro (ICAM) and the Serbian Association of Accountants and Auditors (SAAA).

 Current Status: Review & Improve

-In 2016, IAAM signed a memorandum of cooperation with the Montenegro State Audit Institution.
-As part of the Memorandum IAAM holds seminars for public sector employees tailored for state auditors, including on specific IPSAS standards and basics of accrual accounting.
+Within the scope of its authority, IAAM sees its role as promoting full adoption of IPSAS to the government and supporting public institutions, where possible, in the education and awareness raising of public sector accounting professionals.
+In 2016, IAAM signed a memorandum of cooperation with the State Audit Institution of Montenegro, under which it organizes seminars for public sector employees tailored to state auditors, including training on specific IPSAS standards and the fundamentals of accrual accounting.

 Current Status: Review & Improve